 Ottawa’s humidity drops significantly in February.
 When you transition from the cold air on the Canal to a heated indoor space in the Glebe, your skin undergoes “Transepidermal Water Loss” (TEWL).

-- The Tip: Apply a thick, fragrance-free emollient within three minutes of showering.
+- The Tip: Apply a thick, fragrance-free emollient within three to fifteen minutes of showering.
 This traps moisture before it evaporates.

 - Pharmacy Insight: If your skin is cracking or standard lotions sting, it may be a reaction to preservatives like alcohols.
 Our compounding lab can create “clean” dermatological preparations without these common irritants.